powerapi-ng/powerapi-ng.github.io/docs/reference/overview.md

 A PowerMeter consists of two essential components:

 - a [Sensor](#Sensor), which collects system usage metrics and generates usage reports.
-- a [Formula](#Formula), which applies a computational model to the usage reports, producing power consumption data (in mJ).
+- a [Formula](#Formula), which applies a computational model to the usage reports, producing power consumption data (in watts).

 Additionally, [Preprocessors](./overview.md#Preprocessors) can be utilized to modify usage reports before they are processed by the Formula.